DenisSilent/Eleanor/README.md

 However, everything that's NOT created by me is subject to the rights and/or licenses of other authors.
 If the author doesn't agree with including their content in this mod, please contact me immediately on Nexus Mods, and I'll remove the content from my mod.
 Please, do not report me/my mod for violating Your rights to Your content, as we can resolve this issue peacefully.
 I value Your contributions to the community of Stardew Valley and/or other games, and I can guarantee that I do NOT want to steal/dishonest/...
 Your work.

-(Please, note that this is my first public mod ever, so sorry for some things that might be done better)
+(Please, note that this is my first public mod ever, so sorry for some things that might've been done better)